Star Wars: The Rise of Skywalker’s Best Easter Eggs, References, and Cameos

 Directors putting themselves into movies is nothing new, and J.J.
 Abrams decided to give himself a Star Wars role in the form of voicing the latest Star Wars droid, D-O

 J.J.
 Abrams ends the sequel trilogy with a nod to the rerelease of Return of the Jedi, that shows the entire Galaxy celebrating the end of the Empire (rather than just Endor as in the original).
 The scene shows a few planets (although nowhere near as many as Lucas added to Episode VI) celebrating the fall of the First Order.
 One of the more recognisable planets is the cloud city of Bespin from The Empire Strikes Back which shows a First Order Star Destroyer falling from orbit, next to the floating city.

 Wicket and the Ewoks

 Another familiar planet comes after Bespin.
 The forest moon of Endor returns, with its familiar trees and focusses for a brief moment on Wicket, the Ewok who saved Leia and helped lead the furry creatures against the Stormtroopers.
-Wicket was once again played by Warwick Davies, and is shows his age with some noticeable grey in his fur.
+Wicket is once again played by Warwick Davies and is showing his age with some noticeably grey fur.

 As Rey buries Luke and Leia’s lightsabers outside of the moisture farm on Tatooine, she then ignites her own.
-Distinctive with a bright yellow blade, making it the live-action debut of a yellow Kyber Crystal.
-The lightsaber looks to be made up of parts from her trusty staff.
+Distinctive with a bright yellow blade, which makes it the live-action debut of a yellow Kyber Crystal.
+The lightsaber appears to be made from Rey’s staff.